 Stockholm is a city with a variety of activities and tours that will help you understand the essence of the Swedish culture.
 Every year, it’s becoming a more popular destination among travelers around Europe, from hipsters to backpackers; youth looking for a wild nightlife and adults more interested in nice restaurants and cafes.
 The offerings in Stockholm are very wide and when it comes to history, art and general culture, this is a city that has the perfect pastimes and welcomes you to increase your knowledge.
-Take a look at the best things to do while in Sweden.
+And accommodation is also easy to find - from cozy vacation rentals to the best boutique hotels in Stockholm.
+For a fun time in the city, take a look at these 15 best things to do in Stockholm, Sweden.

 1. The Royal Palace of Stockholm - become royalty

-This is a one of a kind visit, because it’s one of the biggest palaces in Europe.
+The Royal Palace of Stockholm is one of the top things to see in Stockholm.
+This is a one of a kind visit because it’s one of the biggest palaces in Europe.
 The Royal Palace of Stockholm is His Majesty The King’s official residence and is also where most of the monarchy’s official receptions and events take place.
 Imagine if your office was located in a palace!
 The King and Queen don’t need to.
 You can feel like one of them exploring the different departments of the complex.
 Just the architecture in baroque style has been reason enough to go, but also you should know that the history those walls is very interesting.
 There’s no wasting time in here.
 You can buy your tickets online and save even more time!
 See for yourself.

 The Royal Palace of Stockholm